[Toy Review] Lovense Lush 4

 [Toy Review] ROMP Lipstick Clitoral Suction Stimulator

 ROMP is a toy brand owned by WOW Tech, the parent company behind brands such as Womanizer, We-Vibe, Pjur, and Arcwave.
 ROMP toys have a fun, playful aesthetic and come in a range of bright, popping colours.
-I received the ROMP Lipstick Clitoral Suction Stimulator (US link) which features in Lovehoney’s top picks for Valentine’s Day, to test.
+I received the ROMP Lipstick, a petite suction stimulator for the clitoris, to review.

 The ROMP Lipstick Clitoral Suction Stimulator measures 4″ in total length and looks like, well, a tube of lipstick (or other makeup product such as mascara.)
 It wouldn’t look at all out of place in my makeup bag.